-Among its other products, Boyd Sleep has Guest Beds.
+Among its products, Boyd Sleep has Guest Beds and Inflatable Mattresses.
 Most of the beds pictured in this category are inflatable mattresses.
 A few are cots, and one is a thin roll-out mattress for the floor.
 Most of the inflatable beds – also called “occasional use air beds” by some writers – are made under license for Simmons BeautyRest, but some are made for the Thomasville label.

 Most inflatable guest beds by Boyd Sleep are made of vinyl.
 However, some are made of Poly-Fusion, which is nylon infused with vinyl, stronger than vinyl alone.
 This is the material used in the model labeled Fusionaire.
 Although rubber, reinforced rubber, and urethane are usually used in bedroom model adjustable airbeds, vinyl has been the standard material for short-use air mattresses.

 Most inflatable guest beds by Boyd Sleep have a top surface with some coating to give it a more desirable texture.
 In some models, this is a velveteen finish.
 A few models have a memory foam comfort layer, not really thick, but enough for a little pressure relief.

 Brands and Models

 Boyd Sleep inflatable guest beds are made under two brands, Simmons and Thomasville.
 Most Simmons models are BeautyRest branded, but one is BeautySleep.

 Simmons BeautyRest Air Beds (made by Boyd Sleep since 2006 or before) are inflatable guest beds, which can be brought out of storage (closet, attic, or garage), then deflated, rolled up, and put away after the guests have left.